Giroux mining accidents

-The Giroux Consolidated Company experienced two mining accidents at a copper mine in Ely, Nevada, one on December, 4 1907 and another on August 24, 1911.
+The Giroux Consolidated Company experienced two mining accidents at a copper mine in Ely, Nevada, one on December 4, 1907 and another on August 24, 1911.

 In the 1907 collapse 2 men were killed and 4 other men were trapped 1000 feet down in a mining shaft for 46 days.
 In the 1911 fire at the Giroux mine 7 men were killed and two others were badly injured.

 1907 Giroux mine collapse

 The mine was owned by the Giroux Consolidated Company.
 Four men became trapped 1000 feet down in the Alpha Shaft of the Giroux mine when the earth caved in.
 They tapped on a pipe to let others know that they were trapped in the collapse.
 Food and water were sent down each day.
 The food, water and air the trapped men needed all came through a 6-inch pipe.

 The mine owners hired diggers to work in four hour shifts.
-The diggers were paid $5 each and the mine owners said the total cast was $200 per day.
+The diggers were paid $5 each and the mine owners said the total cost was $200 per day.

 The men were finally rescued January 20, 1908 after 47 days underground.